BlaineHalvorson/DistributedWebSystemsProject/README.md

       ✅ Register (create) new student
       ✅ Search courses by department
       - Add a course by course ID
-      - Drop a course by course ID
+      ✅ Drop a course by course ID
-        Very close to finishing this step, I am getting an error when trying to pass the class id and student id to the mysql query.
-When I figure that out I will be able to check this off.
-Anyone who wants to try and help please do.
-The bug is in the classSchedule.php file on line
       ✅ View your schedule

     Staff functions: